 “There were numerous encounters that provoked serious meditations, like a statue of Jesus laying in the grass of the bare river or the plastic bags filled with sand looking like glistening body parts, equally eerie and intriguing.
 What I discovered about my river journey was that both darkness and beauty (in all their shades) were always present.
 Remembering the pain of the Earth had prompted me to be an artist and knowing that pain and grief had been the hallmarks of my life, this was a major realization that, in the long run, brought me much healing.”
 Dominique Mazeaud

 Dominique Mazeaud came to the United States from France in 1967.
 She lived in New York City for twenty years where she worked as a director of a fine art gallery.
 In 1979 she attended Experience Week at Findhorn, the ecovillage in Scotland, where a deep artistic path was revealed to her through mystical experiences in nature.
 "What is the spiritual in art in our time?" then became the question that guided her work, and still to this day.
-In 1987 Mazeaud was invited to present her very first work as an artist for a project titled Windopeace, in which she inhabited a Soho storefront window for one week, a performative piece titled Forgiveness: Key to Peace.
+In 1987, Mazeaud was invited to present her very first performance as an artist titled Forgiveness , Key to Peace, in which she inhabited a Soho storefront window for one week.
 52 women were invited to participate over one year.
 That same year Mazeaud moved to Santa Fe, New Mexico.
-Her encounters with the Rio Grande inspired over twenty peformative projects to date, including: The Great Cleansing of the Rio Grande 1987-1994; The Most Precious Jewel 1998-2002, a participant based interactive piece where beads are stitched on a fabric globe of the earth on the Santa Fe Plaza; and 60 Water Weaving Women 2008/2009, a collaborative ritual performance at the Capitol building in Santa Fe.
+Her encounters with the Rio Grande inspired over twenty performative projects, including: The Great Cleansing of the Rio Grande 1987-1994; The Most Precious Jewel 1998-2002, a participant based interactive piece where beads are stitched on a fabric globe of the earth on the Santa Fe Plaza; and 60 Water Weaving Women 2008/2009, a collaborative ritual performance at the Capitol building in Santa Fe.
 Her Rio Grande project was featured in Suzi Gablik’s The Reenchantment of Art published in 1991.

 Public Lunch, 1971